jsenv/jsenv-logger/readme.md

 ## Introduction

-`@jsenv/logger` exists to control console verbosity during the execution of something.
+`@jsenv/logger` exists to control console verbosity inside the scope of a function.

-It is very simple, does on thing and does it well.
+It is simple, does one thing and does it well.
-It is used a lot in the jsenv codebase.

 ## Table of contents